parktag/openlocate-ios/README.md

 <string>This application would like to access your location.</string>
 ```

-Build your configuration with your URL and headers and supply it to the `initialize` method.
+2. Configure where the SDK should send data to by building the configuration with appropriate URL and headers.
+Supply the configuration to the `initialize` method.
 Ensure that the initialize method is invoked in the `application:didFinishLaunchingWithOptions:` method in your `UIApplicationDelegate`

+#### For example, to send data to SafeGraph:

+Assuming you have a UUID and token from SafeGraph:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]? ) -> Bool {